-To make a report to the BOC, email.
+Faculty are able to report by completing and submitting the Online Incident Referral Form.
+This form collects information about the nature of the concern, available evidence, and the course/s and instructors involved.
+Once the information has been received by the BOC and the deans' office, the reporting party may be contacted for more information.
+Please email email@example.com with questions about the form.
 Please understand that reports must be made in a timely manner, or the case may have to be dismissed.
 Faculty should not inform the student/s involved that a BOC process has been instigated; work should be graded accordingly, and returned.

 For a summary of the process, and what faculty can expect, please see below.

-- The BOC does a preliminary investigation to determine whether there is enough information to proceed to a full hearing.
+- The BOC will hold preliminary hearing to determine whether there is enough information to proceed to a full hearing.
 Faculty may be contacted to provide more evidence.

 - If there is not enough evidence, the BOC will dismiss the case.
-Dean Nye will inform the faculty of that fact.
+Dean Weyman will inform the faculty of that fact.

-- If the result of the full hearing is that an honor code violation is found to have occurred, and removal of credit is recommended, the BOC will make that report to Dean Gilmartin, who will make a decision.
-Appeals are heard by VPSA Shepherd.
-Dean Nye will be in contact with faculty after this point to make the nullification request.
+- If the result of the full hearing is that an honor code violation is found to have occurred, and removal of credit is recommended, the BOC will make that report to the Dean, who will make a decision.
+Appeals are heard by VPSA Gilmartin.
+The Dean will be in contact with faculty after this point to make the nullification request.

-- If the full BOC comes to a finding of no responsibility, Dean Nye will inform the faculty of that fact.
-If the faculty has concerns, they should be addressed to Dean Gilmartin.
+- If the full BOC comes to a finding of no responsibility, Dean Weyman will inform the faculty of that fact.
+If the faculty has concerns, they should be addressed to Dean Nye.